How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 So, before you start, you should consider:

-- What decisions the end-user will conduct based on the data.
+• What decisions will the end-user conduct based on the data?

-- How familiar they are with the data or KPIs.
+• How familiar are they with the data or KPIs?

-- How much context do they already have?
+• How much context do they already have?

 For instance, a live dashboard for your stakeholders who want a monthly report is bound to look different from an in-depth sales performance dashboard that your sales team needs to access on the fly.
-And if you’re looking to make a dashboard to outline return on marketing investment (ROMI), your visualizations, design, and metrics would be very different from those featured in a marketing channel engagement report.
+And if you’re looking to build a dashboard to outline return on marketing investment (ROMI), your visualizations, design, and metrics would be very different from those featured in a marketing channel engagement report.

-Now we will focus on 14 essential tips and best practices to follow when creating dashboards, starting with defining your audience.
+Now, we will focus on essential tips and best practices to follow when creating dashboards, starting with defining your audience.

 1. Define Your Dashboard Audience And Objective